seifmegahed/daftar/README.md

 **Note**

-Later on in during the development of the project, I found a video that explains this approach.
-In the video, the author returns a the error object instead of an error message.
+Later on, during the development of the project, I found a video that explains this approach.
+In the video the author returns a the error object instead of an error message.
 You can find the video [here](https://youtu.be/WRuNQWPD5QI?si=_UYf1bn7KL4amFO5).
-To be honest i had some doubts about this approach and it's usefulness, but this video gave me the more confidence in it. (although it was posted after I had already implemented it :P)
+To be honest i had some doubts about this approach and it's usefulness, but this video gave me more confidence in it. (although it was posted after I had already implemented it :P)

 The decision to use null over undefined wasn't really an intentional one.
-I just wanted to pay tribute to the GOphers.
+I felt like paying tribute to the GOphers.
 Maybe there is utility in a null value being a valid value, but I haven't explored this further tbh.

 ### Production